Dividends and other company distributions: UK Real Estate Investment Trusts: taxation of distributions

 Taxation of other dividends from a UK-REIT

-Non-taxpayers cannot claim payment of the 1/9th tax credit.
-Higher rate taxpayers are chargeable at the dividend upper rate of 32.5% on the cash paid plus 1/9th tax credit (£90 + £10 in the example), and can off-set the 1/9th tax credit against their tax due on the dividend (leaving £22.50 to pay on £90 dividend received).
-From 2010/2011 there is a dividend additional rate of 42.5% for taxpayers chargeable at the additional rate.
+Non-taxpayers could not claim payment of the 1/9th tax credit.
+Higher rate taxpayers were chargeable at the dividend upper rate of 32.5% on the cash paid plus 1/9th tax credit (£90 + £10 in the example), and could set off the 1/9th tax credit against the tax due on the dividend (leaving £22.50 to pay on £90 dividend received).
+From 2010/11 there is a dividend additional rate (37.5% for 2015-16) for taxpayers chargeable at the additional rate.